KakhnychOleg/web-dev/README.md

-# test-repository
+# test - desktop only project
-It`s my first test repository
+It`s my first test project

-My name is Oleg, i live in Mykolaiv.
-I like football.
-Senk`s.